-Stay up-to-date with Acadia's reopening plan and learn how you can help keep our community safe.
+Stay up-to-date with how you can help keep our community safe.

 Acadia University is pleased to provide our students, faculty, and staff an opportunity to learn and work together safely.
-We work closely with public health and government officials to ensure our plans meet or exceed their requirements.
+We follow the direction of Nova Scotia’s Public Health Authority and expect all employees, students, contractors, and visitors to campus to do the same.

 Thank you for doing your part to help prevent the spread of COVID-19.